darlantc/darlantc/README.md

 ### Hi there 👋
-**I'm Darlan and I'm very happy to see you here!**

 I'm a self-learner and love to try new technologies.

-As an entrepreneur, I am always looking for opportunities to work on great projects that positively impact the lives of people.
+As an entrepreneur, I'm always looking for opportunities to work on great projects that positively impact the lives of people.

 - 🔭 I’m currently working as Senior iOS developer at Datum / DXC.
 - 🌱 I’m currently learning TDD and clean code.